GooTechnologies/goojs/tools/modoc/README.md

  + *sourcesPath* points to the engine or any other source rich in jsdoc
  + *templatesPath* points to the folder storing the templates used to generate doc pages
- + *staticsPath* points to where the styles and additional scripts are located - these files will just be copied over to the *outPath* directory
+ + *staticsPath* points to where the styles and additional scripts are located - these files are just be copied over to the *outPath* directory
  + *outPath* points to where the result should be stored